 He was with AT&T Bell Laboratories in New Jersey and joined to Seoul National University, Korea, where he is a Professor and served as Department Head for EECS and Director of Institute of New Media and Communications.
 He received BS and MS degrees from Seoul National University and PhD from the University of Michigan at Ann Arbor in 1986.
 He was a Visiting Professor at the University of Tokyo and NTT Laboratories, Japan, and Tsinghua University, China.

 He was President of Institute of Electronics Engineers of Korea (renamed Institute of Electronics and Information Engineers) and Korean Society of Broadcast Engineers.
-He is an IEEE Fellow and Member of the Korean Academy of Science and Technology and the National Academy of Engineering of Korea.
+He is an IEEE Fellow, Fellow of the Korean Academy of Science and Technology, and Senior Member of the National Academy of Engineering of Korea.

 IEEE Accomplishments and Services